GPUOpen-Drivers/pal/doc/process/palCodingStandards.md

 -   Source lines ***must*** be no more than 120 characters long.

+    -   On VS Code, you can set a vertical ruler to display the 120 character limit by setting "editor.rulers" to 120 in ```Settings.json``` (press CTRL + P and search for Settings.json)

+        - The color of the vertical ruler can also be customized with the following json object:
+          ```"workbench.colorCustomizations": {"editorRuler.foreground": "#colorcode" }}```

+    -   On Visual Studio, you can use the Editor Guidelines extension (found on the Visual
+        Studio marketplace)

 >  This is a point of frustration for some developers in an age when
 >  everyone is using 24"+ widescreen monitors.
 However, we find that the 120 column
 >  limit keeps side-by-side diffs easily readable and enables a better